maxpsq/ora-tools/spreadeasy/README.md

 your cursor by setting NLS_* variables issuing a set of ALTER SESSION commands on call to `newExcel`.
 It's important to open all the cursor variables after the session is altered.
-Cursor eventually opened before the ALTER SESSION takes place, won't be affected by the new setting of NLS_NUMERIC_CHARACTERS.
+Cursors eventually opened before the ALTER SESSION takes place, won't be affected by the new setting of NLS_NUMERIC_CHARACTERS.
-You won't notice this issue if your default locale uses a point as decimal separator, but strongly I suggest to make your application portable by obeying this rule.
+You won't notice this issue if your default locale uses a point as decimal separator, but I strongly suggest to make your application portable by obeying this rule.
 Passing a string containing a SQL statement instead of a cursor variable, relieves you from using this workaround.